tomzx/blog.tomrochette.com-content/agi/papers/max-tegmark-is-the-theory-of-everything-merely-the-ultimate-ensemble-theory/article.md

 	* $[[x \vee y] \mapsto [y \vee x]]$
 	* $[[x \mapsto y] \mapsto [[z \vee x] \mapsto [z \vee y]]]$
 * The symbol "$\mapsto$" appearing here is not part of the formal system.
 The string "$x \mapsto y$" is merely a convenient abbreviation for "$[\sim x] \vee y$"

+## III.
+How to Make Physical Predictions From the Theory
+### D. Which structures contain SASs?
+* We picture a self-aware substructure as something capable of some form of logical thought
+* We take the property of being "self-aware" as implicitly defined: a substructure is self-aware if it thinks that it is self-aware
+* To perceive itself as thinking (having a series of thoughts in some logical succession), it appears as though a SAS must subjectively perceive some form of time, either continuous (as we do) or discrete (as our digital computers)
+* As necessary conditions for containing a SAS, we will require that a mathematical structure exhibit a certain minimum of merely three qualities:
+	* Complexity
+	* Predictability
+	* Stability

 # See also